 Start by getting rid of anything processed.
 If its expiration date is more than 6 months from the time of purchasing, get rid of it.
 These sorts of packaged, processed foods contain chemicals and toxins that are known to cause cancer (carcinogens).

 Whole foods are the best way to keep your organs and cells healthy.
 They provide legitimate nutrients that your body needs to fight off disease and cancer.

 You really are what you eat—so eat good stuff!

 Day 6 – Focus on plants, not meat.

 I don’t believe in completely cutting meat out of your diet.
-However, meats—especially read meats—are high in fats.
-A diet of unhealthy fats has been linked to increased risk of prostate cancer.
+However, meats—especially red meats—are high in fats.
+A diet of unhealthy fats has been linked to an increased risk of prostate cancer.

-Plus, a plant-based diet generally provides your body with a greater range of necessary nutrients, especially antioxidants (which fight free radical disease that cause cancer).
+Plus, a plant-based diet generally provides your body with a greater range of necessary nutrients, especially antioxidants (which fight free radical diseases that cause cancer).

 Day 7 – Eat 2 cups of fruits and veggies.

 You want to get at least 2 cups of fruits and veggies every day.
 These plants are full of vitamins and nutrients that can help reduce prostate cancer.
 They’re also low in calories and fat, so a plant-based diet can also help you maintain a healthy weight.

 Two easy ways to make sure you’re getting your fruits and veggies: